Cutter Offset Compensation

 IMPORTANT: This feature applies to dominant axes only.
 To configure an axis as dominant, use the AxisType Parameter.

-Cutter offset compensation compensates for the offsets of a cutting tool with respect to the programmed path.
-This is done by translating the entire programmed path.
-The offsets operate in the same plane (X, Y) as corner rounding and cutter radius compensation.
-The cutter length operates in an axis (Z) that is perpendicular to that plane.
+Cutter offset compensation compensates for the offsets of a cutting tool with regard to the programmed path.
+This is done by translating the entire programmed path in either the two-dimensional or three-dimensional plane, so you do not have to change the programmed path to adjust for tool offsets.
 When you enable cutter offset compensation, the controller gradually applies the offsets during a lead-on move.
 When you disable, it gradually removes the offsets during a lead-off move.

 When you use the Home() function on an axis, the controller immediately disables cutter offset compensation.
 It does not gradually remove the offsets during a lead-off move.